 IMMEDIATELY following a sexual assault:

-- Contact your local rape crises program for support, information, and to talk to someone who understands the trauma of rape, your rights under the law, and knows how to help
+Contact your local rape crisis program for support, information, and to talk to someone who understands the trauma of rape, your rights under the law, and knows how to help.

 - If the SART is activated, an Advocate and the SANE nurse will meet you at the Mercer County hospital of your choice.
 You also have the option of asking to have a police officer meet you at the hospital if you would like law enforcement to be notified.
 You DO NOT have to have law enforcement involved in order to have the advocate and SANE nurse meet you at the hospital.
 If you DO WANT police involved, then they come to the hospital to ensure that the evidence is sent to the NJ State Police Crime Lab after it is collected at the hospital.
 If you DO NOT WANT to have police involvement right away, the evidence kit will still be kept, untested, for one year.